Mythological anecdotes of Ganesha: Other versions

 Another tale of Ganesha's birth relates to an incident in which Shiva unknowingly slew Aditya (Surya).
 Shiva restored life to the dead boy, but this could not pacify the outraged sage Kashyapa, who was one of the seven great Rishis.
 Kashyapa cursed Shiva and declared that Shiva's son would lose his head.
 When this happened, the head of Indra's elephant was used to replace it.

 Still another tale states that on one occasion, Parvati's used bath-water was thrown into the Ganges, and this water was drunk by the elephant-headed goddess Malini, who gave birth to a baby with four arms and five elephant heads.
 The river goddess Ganga claimed him as her son, but Shiva declared him to be Parvati's son, reduced his five heads to one and enthroned him as the controller of obstacles (Vignesha).

 Broken tusk

 There are various anecdotes which explain how Ganesha broke off one of his right tusks.
-Devotees sometimes say that his single tusk indicates his ability to overcome all forms of dualism.
 In India, an elephant with one tusk is sometimes called a "Ganesh".